 Like muscles, bones need exercise to stay strong.
 No matter your age, exercise can help you minimize bone loss while providing many additional health benefits.
-Doctors believe that a program of moderate, regular exercise (three to four times a week) is
+Doctors believe that a program of moderate, regular exercise (3-4 times a week) is

 effective for the prevention and management of osteoporosis.
 Weightbearing exercises such as walking, jogging, hiking, climbing stairs, dancing, treadmill exercises, and weight lifting are probably best.

-Falls account for 50 percent of fractures, so even if you have low bone density you can prevent fractures if you avoid falls.
+Falls account for 50% of fractures, so even if you have low bone density you can prevent fractures if you avoid falls.
 Programs that emphasize balance training, especially Tai Chi and yoga, should be emphasized.
 Consult your doctor before beginning